Home Historic Sites Gene Stratton-Porter State Historic Site Things To Do

 Relax in 148 acres of loveliness

-Discover 148 acres of gardens, woods, lake shore and newly restored wetlands and prairies.
-The site also has over three miles of grass and mulched trails in the woods and along the fields as well as a paved trail on the west portion of the site behind the historic Sower farmhouse and barn.
+Newly recognized as part of the Old-Growth Forest Network, the Gene Stratton-Porter State Historic Site offers 148 acres of natural beauty and biodiversity in the gardens, woods, lake shore and newly restored wetlands and prairies.
+The site also has over 3 miles of grass and mulched trails in the woods and along the fields, as well as a paved trail on the west portion of the site.

 Discover Gene's source of literary inspiration